poulet-lab/experiment-template/README.md

 Push `use as template` button at the top right of [this page](https://github.com/poulet-lab/project-template/tree/main) to create a new repository based on this template.

+### Repository Name

-Name your repository with something short (maximum 4 words) and descriptive referring to the hypothesis of your experiment
+Name your repository  according to the following rules:

+1. Use maximum of 4 words
+2. First word should be the main project's keyword.
+3. The other three words should describe the experiment's hypothesis.
+4. Use underscore (_) to connect them.

 Clone the repository and start developing there :)